Home › Blog › Tools › Top 8 Simple CRM Systems for Small Businesses in 2026 (Easy & Affordable Picks)

 2. Set a Budget That Works (and Sticks)

-CRMs come in all shapes and sizes—so do their pricing plans.
+CRMs come in all shapes and sizes, and so do their pricing plans.

 Look for something that fits your budget without cutting corners on must-have features.
 Don’t forget to factor in: